MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-release-notes.md

    `Warning  Unhealthy: Readiness probe failed: cat: /tmp/provisioner.done: No such file or directory`

 - If a big data cluster deployment fails, the associated namespace is not removed.
 This could result in an orphaned namespace on the cluster.
+A workaround is to delete the namespace manually before deploying a cluster with the same name.

 #### External tables